azulinhu/Apolux/README.md

 # Apolux
-Hello, this repository is for programmers to use so if you are a programmer feel free ;)
+Hello, I'm discat and this is the Official Cool Studios github exclusively for people within the team